Faustin-king/alx-system_engineering-devops/0x00-shell_basics/README.md

- ls -d -l: this script display the contents list of working directoty
+ this script display the contents list of working directoty